 The Myths Macandal- The Incredible Story The Facts (New!
 2024 Blog)

-(Mackendal, Makandal, and other spellings were used by the original slavers the "Portuguese."
+(Mackendal, Makandal, and other spellings were used by the original Portuguese slavers.

 On January 20, 1758, he either burned to death at the stake or made an amazing escape.
 Macandal was one of the greatest revolutionaries in history yet his story was hidden.
-He is the first known black to proclaim he would end slavery .
-Taken from the Congo region at the age of 12 to the Caribbean, he was fluent in Arabic and was sought far and wide by slaves and aristocrats for his use of plants in the treatment of disease .
+He is the first known black to proclaim he would end slavery.
+Taken from the Congo region at the age of 12 to the Caribbean, he was fluent in Arabic and was sought far and wide by slaves and aristocrats for his use of plants in the treatment of disease.
 He was a gifted musician, painter and sculptor.
-Education was forbidden for slaves but he learned to speak fluent French.
-After escaping his plantation he began the overthrow of the French and the defeat of slavery.
+Education was usually forbidden for slaves but he learned to speak fluent French.
+Macandal escaped his plantation.
+After escaping he began to plot the overthrow of the French and the defeat of slavery.

 Macandal ultimately united thousands to revolution and may be more responsible for ending slavery than any other.

 Even the black Marxist writer C.L.R.
-James attributed the "Haitian Revolution" to spontaneous rioting by 500,000 black slaves.
+James attributed the "Haitian Revolution" to spontaneous rioting by 500,000 black slaves but he was wrong.

 Historians have reduced the Haitian Revolution, the only successful overthrow of a colonial power by black slaves, to a ‘collective rage,’ inspired by the "French Revolution."
 Macandal's story shatters this myth.
 The Haitian Revolution was the result of the "Macandal Revolution;" which started over 40 years before 1791.